Stress & Energy. Tracking and reducing stress with Welltory HRV

 Restore your emotional energy:

-Remember that burnout is just a kind of psychological defense and reaction to work and external factors that don’t work for you.
-Therefore, ask yourself every time: is what I’m doing really important, valuable, and useful for me?
+Burnout can be a psychological defense and reaction to your job and other external factors that don’t work for you.
+When you’re starting to feel stressed, ask yourself: is what I’m doing meaningful, valuable, and useful for me?

 We calculate your level of physical stress and energy based on the evaluation of heart rate variability.